 Almost all types of raw honey will crystallize or “become granulated over time.”
-From a chemical point of view, honey is a super-saturated sugar.
+From a technical point of view, honey is a super-saturated sugar.
 It has the tendency to become a solid product.

 In fact, the whole jar may become a solid mass.
-Honey that has crystallized is not ruined.
+But, honey that has crystallized is not ruined.
 It is still safe to eat and not a sign that it has gone bad.

 Left to its own devices, raw honey forms crystals slowly over a long period of time.
-The crystals are large and feel gritty on the tongue and is ugly and less appealing.
+The slowly formed crystals are large and feel gritty on the tongue.
+The end product is ugly and less appealing.

-There are two different methods commonly used to create this special honey product.
+There are two different methods commonly used to make creamed honey products.